On $\omega$-Strongly Measurable Cardinals: Strong Measurability at Successors of Singulars

 It is natural to attempt obtaining this result by starting with an indestructible supercompact cardinal $\kappa$, and forcing with a Levy collapse of $\lambda$ to $\kappa^+$ followed by a Prikry forcing at $\kappa$ and a club forcing at $\lambda$.
 The difficulty with this approach is in its second step, where the choice of the measure on $\kappa$ depends on the generic filter for the Levy collapse and might lead to a Prikry generic sequence which will introduce to $\HOD$ information about the collapse of $\lambda$ to $\kappa^+$, and in particular prevent from $\HOD$ to witness that $\lambda$ is a measurable cardinal.

 Instead, our approach will be based on recent use of the supercompact extender based forcing, introduced by Merimovich (\cite{Merimovich3}).
 Given a supercompact cardinal $\kappa$, we derive a $(\kappa,\lambda)$-supercompact extender $E$ from a supercompact embedding $j\colon V \to M$ for which ${}^{\lambda}M \subseteq M$.
 Let $\mathbb{P}_{E}$ be the supercompact extender based forcing associated to the extender $E$ of \cite{Merimovich3}.
+The conditions of $\po_E$ are pairs of the form $\langle f, T\rangle$ where $f$ is roughly a condition in the Cohen forcing and $T$ is a tree, with large splittings.
+We denote by $\po_E^*$ the Cohen part.

-This forcing preserves $\lambda$ and singularizes all the regular cardinals in the interval $[\kappa, \lambda)$.
+The forcing $\po_E$ preserves $\lambda$ and singularizes all the regular cardinals in the interval $[\kappa, \lambda)$.
 We will follow the definitions and notations of \cite{Merimovich3}.
 In \cite{GitikMerimovich}, Gitik and Merimovich show that this forcing is weakly homogeneous (and therefore cone homogeneous).

 Let $\mathcal U$ be a normal measure on $\lambda$ in the ground model.
 We would like to force a club to diagonalize $\mathcal{U}$ relative to the set of $V$-regular cardinals below $\lambda$.
 Note that the ordinals of uncountable cofinality below $\lambda$ in the extender based forcing extension are of measure zero in $\mathcal{U}$.
 Therefore, our club shooting poset has to allow $V$-singular ordinals as well.
 Moreover, since the set of previous inaccessible cardinals below $\lambda$ does not reflect at its complement, it is impossible for the generic club to avoid ground model singular cardinals of countable cofinality.
 Thus, we restrict our club forcing poset to diagonalize $\mathcal{U}$ only relative to the set of the regular cardinals in $V$.
 To make this precise, we denote by $\Sing$ the set of all ground model singular cardinals below $\lambda$, and define $\bar{\U}= \{ \Sing \cup A \mid A \in \mathcal{U}\}$.
 We force with the poset $\co_{\bar{\U}}$, consisting of pairs $(c,B)$ where $c \subseteq \lambda$ is a closed bounded set and $B \in \bar{\U}$.
 The extension order is as in the previous section. \bigskipamount